-Between 11:00 a.m. & 11:20 a.m.
-Mountain Time, Robert F. Smith, a World War II bomber pilot, saw 6 unidentified flying objects about 10 miles west of Shafer Butte.
+Between 11:00 a.m. & 11:20 a.m., Robert F. Smith, a World War II bomber pilot, saw 6 unidentified flying objects about 10 miles West of Shafer Butte.

 They were the approximate size of a B-29 aircraft, silver on top and dull on the bottom, and the shape of a half circle with a point in the front.

-The objects were in view for approximately 5 minutes.
-The five objects appeared to be in a descending spiral formation and seemed to be linked together because they remained in almost perfect formation.
+The 5 objects appeared to be in a descending spiral formation and seemed to be linked together because they remained in almost perfect formation.

-The objects then changed course and took off into the sky at high speed.
-No commercial or private aircraft were known to be in the vicinity where the objects were observed.
+No commercial, military or private aircraft were known to be in the vicinity where the objects were observed.